 Although Howard had just had his three best seasons, he had just turned 34 years old.
 He dropped back at bit in 1971, hitting .279 with 26 home runs, though his 83 walks helped him remain one of the league’s most valuable offensive forces.
 His dropoff might have been aided by showing up in camp weighing 297 pounds.
 He worked hard in the spring to remove the weight, though it might have weakened him to start the season.
-The big story in Washington that season was the protracted public effort to find a local buyer for the team, a story that resolved itself late in the season when Short announced that he would move the Senators to Arlington, Texas for the 1972 season.
+The big story in Washington that season was the protracted public effort to find a local buyer for the team, a story that resolved itself late in the season when Short received permission from the American League to move the Senators to Arlington, Texas.
 In the team’s last game, on September 30, 1971, Howard hit the final home run by a Washington Senator, though the game was ultimately forfeited to the Yankees when the angry fans stormed the field in the ninth inning.
-After Howard hit the home run, he received a standing ovation, and waved to the crowd from the dugout steps with tears in his eyes.24 Major league baseball would not return to Washington for 34 years.
+After Howard hit the home run, he received a standing ovation, and waved to the crowd from the dugout steps with tears in his eyes.24 Major-league baseball did not return to Washington for 34 years.

 Howard had become one of the higher-paid players in the game, reaching $125,000 by 1970 and staying there for a few years.
 In early 1972, prior to reporting to the brand new Texas Rangers, he held out for a small raise but likely settled for maintaining his $120,000 salary.
 He still lived in Green Bay, where he owned several shopping centers, but at least one scribe thought he ought to head to camp: “Considering the prevailing temperatures in Green Bay this time of year, it's a wonder Howard doesn't settle just to get warm.”25 After he did so, and after a brief player strike that spring, on April 21, 1972, Howard appropriately hit a home run in his first home at-bat for the Rangers, the first hit in Arlington Stadium, a long drive to dead center.
 "A guy just does the best he can," said Howard.
 "We're aware you can't peddle a poor product to the public.
 It's nice to think that these people's first memory of major league baseball might be my home run, but I really hope that their memory is the win."26